Monty: Do you always carry a glass cutter around with ya?

 Lampshaded in an episode of Timon & Pumbaa, where the title characters fall off a cliff and pull increasingly ludicrously large items— pianos, elephants, cruise ships— from behind their backs ("You never know what might happen to be just behind our backs!") while Rummage Failing for a parachute.

 The characters in Shirt Tales were capable of pulling random items out from under their shirts until something useful popped up.

 Courage the Cowardly Dog revels in this.
 At least five times in a single episode, characters will pull oversized items (giant mallets, giant masks, even loose change the size of frisbees) out of their pockets or from behind their backs.
 In fact, every cartoon Jon Dilworth has made does this.

 The characters in the Men In BlackAnimated Adaptation series sometimes pulled some ridiculously large weapons from under their suit-coats.
 In one episode an MIB not only drew a large weapon for himself, but then pulled out another to toss to an unarmed comrade.
 Except for J who always has just the noisy cricket, and sometimes a "silencer" that's bigger than the little gun.

-In Kiwi, the bird pulls out an actual hammer, plus nails, from seemingly nowhere.
+In Kiwi!, the bird pulls out an actual hammer, plus nails, from seemingly nowhere.

 Lampshaded in Drawn Together when Wooldoor says he keeps things in his fanny so he can "pull them out for comedic effect".

 Agent Six from Generator Rex keeps fold-out katanas in his sleeves.
 He also periodically produces throwing knives seemingly from thin air, but at least those are pocket-sized.